 We are passionate about the cult Japanese game show Takeshi's Castle, and we're proud to share it with you!
-Takeshi Kingdom is an archive and collection of Takeshi's Castle related stuff such as episode guides from international versions, J Murphy's exclusive interviews with contestants and 'MXC' crew members, and anything else you probably wouldn't see on any other Takeshi's Castle site.
+Takeshi Kingdom is an archive and collection of Takeshi's Castle related stuff such as episode guides from international versions, J Murphy's exclusive interviews, links to merchandise, and more.
 Enjoy your stay, and wear your shiny red helmets at all times.

 Takeshi's Castle (風雲！たけし城) (Fuun!
 Takeshi Jo) is a Japanese comedy game show created and presented by the famous Japanese actor, film director, and TV presenter Takeshi Kitano.
 The pilot episode aired on 29th April 1986, and the show first aired from 2nd May 1986 to 19th October 1990 on TBS (Tokyo Broadcasting System).
 The show was filmed at Green Mountain/Midoriyama Studios in Yokohama.